ropensci/bowerbird/README.md

 -   the `method` specifies `bb_handler_earthdata` (whereas previously we used `bb_handler_wget`).
 The `bb_handler_earthdata` is actually very similar to `bb_handler_wget`, but it takes care of some Earthdata-specific details like authentication using your Earthdata credentials
 -   we want a `recursive=TRUE` download, because the data are arranged in subdirectories.
 Manual browsing of the data set indicates that we need four levels of recursion, hence `level=4`
--   `no_parent=TRUE` prevents `wget` from ascending to a parent directory during its recursion process, because if it did so it would download files that are not part of the data set that we want.
-Specifying `no_parent=TRUE` means that `wget` will not climb up out of the `https://daacdata.apps.nsidc.org/pub/DATASETS/nsidc0192_seaice_trends_climo_v2/` directory and into some other area
 -   `relative=TRUE` means that `wget` will only follow relative links (i.e. links of the form `<a href="/some/directory/">...</a>`, which by definition must be on the same server as our `source_url`).
 Absolute links (i.e. links of the form `<a href="http://some.other.server/some/path">...</a>` will not be followed.
 This is another mechanism to prevent the recursive download from downloading stuff we don't want.

 Note that if you were providing this data source definition for other people to use, you would obviously not want to hard-code your Earthdata credentials in the `user` and `password` slots.
 In this case, specify the credentials as empty strings, and also include `warn_empty_auth=FALSE` in the data source definition (this suppresses the warning that `bb_source` would otherwise give you about missing credentials):